 The Master's Degree

 The university's general requirements for master's and licentiate degrees apply to all master's degree programs offered in the School of Engineering, with two exceptions: the competency in a foreign language and the comprehensive examination are not required.
 The minimum requirements for the master's degree are the successful completion of an approved program of study consisting of at least 30 semester credit hours.
 Individual programs may require more than 30 semester credit hours.
-Two options are available to earn the required semester hours:
+For most of the Master's programs, two options are available to earn the required semester hours:

 - Non-Thesis Option: A student may complete the required semester credit hours through graduate course work alone.